tomaszpluciennik-tomtom/spike-swift-api-digester/README.md

-# SPIKE for tool swift-api-digester
+# SPIKE for the swift-api-digester tool.

-## How to generete json file for current version API - frameworks:
+## How to generate a file to describe the public API for a given SDK:

+Below is the command we will use to get the metadata in json form for the TomTomSDKCommon.
+With this command, we first generate json before the changes and after removing the method from `GeoLineSegment`, a second time in path` current / API`:

 `xcrun --sdk iphonesimulator /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-api-digester \
 -module TomTomSDKCommon \